stax76/KeyLauncher/README.md

 Unlike popular Launchers such as Wox launcher KeyLauncher does not search the system or anywhere else, it only uses items that were manually created within the application, the advantage of this approach is efficiency, cleanness and predictability.

 After an extensive examination I came to the conclusion that classical launchers like the Windows start menu, [Wox Launcher](http://www.wox.one) and [Ueli](https://ueli.app) (Electron based resource hog) have too many shortcomings and simply too often don't work very well.
+Besides that they are also consuming too much memory.
 But nothing speaks against using them side by side with KeyLauncher, I still have them installed and running in the background.

 I search bookmarks within Chrome and do calculations with PowerShell using Windows Terminal and for [Everything](https://www.voidtools.com) a have an [own frontend](https://github.com/stax76/Everything-Frontend), so I don't need a poor Launcher for this kind tasks.